 Importing from Turkey into the UK: Duty Rates and Trade Agreement Status

 Turkey is one of the UK's most significant non-EU trading partners, with particular strength in textiles, clothing, automotive parts, machinery, and agricultural products.
-The UK and Turkey have a bilateral trade agreement — the UK-Turkey Trade Agreement — which came into force in March 2021 as a continuity arrangement rolling over the terms of the former EU-Turkey Customs Union.
-Understanding what this agreement actually covers, and where it doesn't help, is essential before placing an order.
+The UK and Turkey have a bilateral trade agreement — the UK-Turkey Trade Agreement — signed on 29 December 2020 and applied from 1 January 2021.
+It is a free trade agreement that replicates the market access Turkey previously had with the UK through the EU-Turkey Customs Union (which still exists — it just no longer covers the UK).
+The agreement covers more than most importers assume, and that includes clothing.

 What the UK-Turkey Trade Agreement Covers

-The UK-Turkey Trade Agreement provides preferential duty rates primarily on industrial goods.
-For most manufactured products — machinery, automotive components, steel products, chemicals, and processed goods — the agreement delivers 0% duty rates.
-This covers a large proportion of Turkey's industrial export base.
+The UK-Turkey Trade Agreement provides preferential duty rates on industrial goods — and that includes textiles and clothing.
+For manufactured products that originate in Turkey — machinery, automotive components, steel products, chemicals, garments, and processed goods — the agreement delivers 0% duty.
+This covers a large proportion of Turkey's export base.

 Rules of Origin Under the UK-Turkey Agreement